-I want to introduce you to viewing death and dying in a positive light – as a sacred passage into a peaceful, divine place.
-My father, who is 92, recently said to me, “When I die, I’ll be OK; it’s just like going into another room…”
+I want to introduce you to viewing death and dying in a positive light — as a sacred passage into a peaceful, divine place.
+My father, who died at age 97, had earlier said to me, “When I die, I’ll be OK.
+It’s just like going into another room …”

-I want to offer you some acupressure points that help to nurture emotions, calm anxiety, relieve depression, and balance grief.
-These quite possibly are some of the most important acupressure points that you will ever learn.
+I’m offering you some Acupressure points that help to nurture emotions, calm anxiety, relieve depression, and balance grief.
+These quite possibly are some of the most important Acupressure points that you will ever learn.

-Acupressure points and slow deep breathing can help you transcend the fear of death and make it a graceful passage.
-I will show you the Sea of Tranquility point (CV 17) to use on yourself during the dying process and after the person dies to calm your spirit, nurture your body while grieving, and enable you to keep your heart open. [more]
+Acupressure points and slow, deep breathing can help you transcend the fear of your loved one’s death and make it a sacred passage.
+I will show you the Sea of Tranquility point (CV 17), which you can use for yourself during the process of your loved one’s dying.
+You can also use it after the person dies to calm your spirit, nurture your body while grieving, and enable you to keep your heart open.

-For Self-Healing: Hold CV 17, at the center of your breastbone, known as the Sea of Tranquility point.
-With your spine straight, focus on breathing slowly and deeply into this emotional healing acupressure point to nurture your heart.
-Using this acupressure point in a hospice environment can clear and transform negative emotions, overwhelm, deepen your breathing, and nurture your heart.
+For Self-Healing Hold CV 17, at the center of your breastbone, known as the Sea of Tranquility point.
+With your spine straight, focus on breathing slowly and deeply into this emotional healing and balancing point, to nurture your heart.
+Using this Acupressure point in a hospice environment can clear and transform negative emotions and feelings of being overwhelmed.
+The Sea of Tranquility will deepen your breathing and soothe your heart.

-Holding CV 17 with your fingertips enables you to practice throughout the day to encourage yourself to breathe deeply into the pressure being applied to your breastbone.
-This will calm any anxiety or stress in your life.
+Gently holding CV 17 with your fingertips is something you can practice throughout the day, for a few minutes at a time.
+This will encourage you to breathe deeply as you feel the touch over your heart.
+It will help calm the anxiety and stress in your life.